Xunnamius/black-flag/README.md

 /**
  * This function is called once towards the beginning of the execution of
- * configureProgram and should return what will become the global
+ * configureProgram and should return what will be used to create the global
  * context singleton.
+Note that the return value of this function is cloned and
+ * then discarded.
  */
 export const configureExecutionContext: ConfigureExecutionContext = async ( context